angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 For this pile, you'd cast Infernal Contract, drawing the remaining 4 cards, then cast the 2 Rituals off the Lotus Petal, then finish up with Tendrils of Agony.
-This generates 7 storm on its own taking into account the cantrip and Doomsday itself.
-The remaining storm generally comes from a Ritual (6) to cast a Doomsday (7) and maybe an LED (8) to generate the mana for IC.
+This generates 7 _Storm_ on its own taking into account the cantrip and Doomsday itself.
+The remaining _Storm_ generally comes from a Ritual (6) to cast a Doomsday (7) and maybe an LED (8) to generate the mana for IC.
 The 10th spell might be a Duress to see if the coast is clear, or an extra ritual or something.

 Now imagine a scenario where you have an untapped Island and Swamp, and a hand of Dd, LED, PN, DR. You can cast Doomsday, you have a cantrip to draw into the pile, and you have an LED to make mana for the Draw4.
-That's 4 storm, plus 5 from the pile makes you 1 short.
-Fortunately you can squeeze that 10th storm out of your pile with a slight modification:
+That's 4 _Storm_, plus 5 from the pile makes you 1 short.
+Fortunately you can squeeze that 10th _Storm_ out of your pile with a slight modification:

 > Cantrip in hand - {B}{B}{B} + {U}{B}{B}{B} - 8 Storm